Top 10 Best Plank Exercises For Six-pack (2024)

 The RKC plank exercise was developed by former Soviet special forces trainers for their fitness program.
 RKC stands for the Russian Kettlebell Challenge, which developed this plank variety.

-Once the proper plank no longer excites your core, and you start having to hold the position for five minutes to feel any resemblance of a burn, it’s time to move on to fields new.
+Once the proper plank no longer excites your core, and you start having to hold the position for five minutes to feel any resemblance of a burn, it’s time to move on to new fields.

 At first sight, the RKC plank seems much like a common plank, but the petty variations between the two exercises make it double as hard.